raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

 You'll need to make sure your system date/time is set correctly in order to connect to Twitter.

 1. Check your Raspberry Pi's system time is correct.
-Usually it gets set from the Internet, but it may be set to the wrong timezone or may not have been set correctly.
-If it's correct, you can skip on to the next step.
+It's usually set from the internet, but it may be set to the wrong timezone or may not have been set correctly.
+If it's correct, you can skip to the next step.

 1. Set the timezone in the **Raspberry Pi Configuration Tool**.

-1. If the date/time is still wrong, open a Terminal window and enter the following command with the current time and date:
+1. If the date/time is still wrong, open a terminal window and enter the following command with the current time and date:

     ```bash
     sudo date -s "1 MAY 2016 12:00:00"